qiang-yi/spatial_data_science/Twitter/Twitter_developer_activation.md

 ![](../image/twitter/made.jpg)

 2.5 Now, your API keys and tokens are generated.
 These keys are like password for your program to interact with the Twitter APIs.
-Please save the **API key, API Key Secrete and Bearer Token** in a text file or Word document for later use.
+Please save the **API key and API Key Secrete** (we don't use Bearing Token) in a text file or Word document for later use.
 Don't worry if you lost them.
 You can always re-generate them in the Developer Portal.

 ![](../image/twitter/keys.jpg)